NeeluT/Simon_Game/PlanningDocs.md

 5) Handle a player clicking start button
     5.1) Hide the start button
     5.2) Unhide the message showing the level
     5.3) increase level by 1
     5.4) Make the board unclickable
     5.5) Show the message "level x of 35"
-        5.5.1) Create a list of tiles' dataset attributes and pick a random tile from that list 5.6) Create a new sequence and push the generated random tiles to it 5.6.1) Loop through the newly created sequence 5.6.2) Grab the tile dataset attributes and corresponding sounds 5.6.3) Change the style of each tile and plays the corresponding sound 5.7) Add a delay before playerTurn is run to make sure computer is done with the taps 5.8) Make the board clickable and update the message to say "Your Turn" and give the number of taps the player needs to make by grabing the level value
-    5.9) Wait for the user to hit a tile
+    5.6) Create a new sequence
+    5.7) Add a delay before playerTurn is run to make sure computer is done with the taps

 6) Handle a player clicking a tile
-    6.1) Push the clicked tile to the playerSequence 6.2) Grab corresponding data-sound element for that tile from html and use the play method on it 6.3) Compare the length of the playerSequence to the computer sequence 6.3.1) If they are not equal reset the game 6.3.2) If they are equal:
+    6.1) Push the clicked tile to the playerSequence 6.2) Play the corresponding sound for the button that is played 6.2.1)Grab corresponding tile element from html and use play method on it 6.3) Compare the length of the playerSequence array to sequence array and show in the message how many taps are left.
+If 0 taps are left round is over
+    6.4) If round is over reset the game
+        6.4.1) set the player and computer sequence to empty arrays 6.4.2) set level to zero
+        6.4.3) hide start button and level message 6.4.4) Make the board unclickable
-            - If the length of both eqals 35 show congrats message and reset the game
+    6.5) If player sequence number reaches 35 show message of congrats and reset the game
-            - If not set the player sequence as empty and start the next round afte a second (So that player can see they completed the sequence correctly) by going back to step 5.3

 ## Identify the application's state (data)